 Once you are done with this, you should be able to call yourself a modern frontend developer.
 Make sure to practice what you learn.
 Here is the list of tasks that you may pick from if you are looking for ideas.

 - Create a simple application that lets you pick a few hashtags and uses twitter’s search API to fetch and show you the most recent tweets for those hashtags in a trello like layout grid.
 Try to pin the hashtags so that when the user refreshes the page, it remembers the hashtags that you picked.
 Use react-router and add about pages.

 - Create a Pomodoro application similar to this one that lets the users configure the duration for work and breaks, shows notifications and plays a sound whenever work or break has ended/started.

 - Re-create the GitHub trending page using React and allow filtering using language and dates just like GitHub.
 You may add any libraries for dates.

 Phase 5 — Automated Testing

-Learning to write automated tests for your applications is going to save you a lot of headache in future and is going to put you in a better position when looking for a job.
-Fir of all, go ahead and learn what are the different different types of testing, different concepts such as mocking, stubs etc. After that, go ahead and learn Jest, Enzyme and Cypress in the respective manner.
-Also learn to calculate the test coverage.
+Learning to write automated tests for your applications is going to save you a lot of headache in the future and is going to put you in a better position when looking for a job.
+Fir of all, go ahead and learn what are the different different types of testing, different concepts such as mocking, stubs, etc. After that, go ahead and learn Jest, Enzyme, and Cypress in a respective manner.
+Also, learn to calculate the test coverage.